 - Make up dog policies and print them out.
 When new member arrives, you can quickly walk them through the list in terms of the onboarding experience.
 Pet friendly coworking spaces need to make expectations easy to understand, remember, and follow.
-Those guides will help you make your meeting room cozy and membership-driven.
+Those guides will help you make your flexible office space cozy and membership-driven.

 A dog friendly coworking space can go further than offering high-speed internet and desks.

 Here is a list of facilities your members will be happy about:

 - private offices;

 - phone booths;

 - open coworking (open area with couches, TV, and hot desks);

 - indoor and outdoor spaces for dogs to play in;

 - on-site grooming (cutting, nails trimming, baths, blowouts, brushing);

 - daycare (when members need to leave the dog.)